lucabnt/lbwebsite/content/blog/tubingen_collection.md

 ---
 title: "One year in Tübingen.
 A chapter.
-A collection."
+A photo collection."
 date: 2022-11-04T16:54:56+01:00 # date: 2020-11-02T17:03:46+01:00
 draft: false
 # weight: 1